Athos1972/baangt/docs/articles/AsynchronousAndCanonTests.rst

 #.
 Create outgoing payment.
 Validate: Open item closed

-In this example there are 4 batch processes, that we need to wait for before we can tell, whether the whole E2E-Scenario works.
+In this example there are 4 batch processes, that we need to wait for before we can tell, whether the whole E2E-Scenario works or not.
 Without any measures this means to wait for 5 days until we have a test result.
 Real use cases are not that simple and would take longer.
 Back in the days when there was a month of User acceptance test (UAT) this was fine.
 Now with always shorter release cycles you can't survive without new approaches.